-Sure working smarter, not harder sounds like a good way to spend your life, but you’ll need to learn how to ask smart questions.
-To give you a head start, I’ll brief you on a couple of particularities to keep in mind when you’re looking for that perfect piece of advice:
+Sure, “working smarter, not harder” sounds like an excellent way to spend your life, but you’ll need to learn how to ask intelligent questions.
+To give you a head start, I’ll brief you on a couple of aspects to keep in mind when you’re looking for that perfect piece of advice:

-- Don’t be afraid to ask that question. – We’re losing so many good ideas just because we’re too scared to say them out loud.
-Same goes for any questions you might have.
-If something’s not clear enough, it’s best to just ask as many times as needed than have to fix a mistake due to lack of knowledge.
+- Don’t be afraid to ask that question.
+We’re losing so many good ideas because we’re too scared to say them out loud.
+The same goes for any questions you might have.
+If something’s not clear enough, it’s best to ask as many times as needed than to have to fix a mistake due to lack of knowledge.

-- Have at least one goal in mind for each question. – What is it you’re looking for with a question?
+- Have at least one goal in mind for each question.
+What is it you’re looking for through your question?
 Do you need a suggestion?
 A concise answer?
 More guidance?
-Regardless of your goal, try to come up with questions for each one so you’re not missing out any details.
-Often a question leads to a full conversation that can spark new ideas you wouldn’t have otherwise come up with.
-Just think of every question you haven’t asked as a lost opportunity and I’m sure this will be an extra incentive for you to be a bit more daring and get the feedback you need.
+Regardless of your goal, try to come up with questions for each one, so you’re not missing any details.
+Often a question leads to an entire conversation that can spark new ideas you wouldn’t have otherwise come up with.
+Just think of every question you haven’t asked as a lost opportunity, and I’m sure this will incentivize you to be a bit more daring and get the feedback you need.

-- Ask when appropriate. – You’re not going to get the answer you’re looking for if the person you’re talking to doesn’t have time to fully concentrate on the topic.
+- Ask when appropriate.
+You’re not going to get the answer you’re looking for if the person you’re talking to doesn’t have the time to focus on the topic entirely.

 Work satisfaction has constantly been linked to how happy people are at work.
 Smart work is all about knowing when to stop rushing your daily life.
-In fact, a study ran by Morten T. Hansen proves that top performers actually focus on fewer things.
+A study conducted by Morten T. Hansen proves that top performers focus on fewer things.
 Having multiple goals to take care of at the same time only shifts your focus from the ones that matter the most.
 So learn to slow down.

 Beyond everything, you can find happiness at work if you’re working a job you love.
 Yes, you’re tired of hearing this over and over again.
-But think about it: you’ve got roughly 10 to 30 years to discover what you truly like doing and make a business out of it.
-So if you’re already in your 30s and think about a career change, go for it!
+But think about it—you’ve got roughly 10 to 30 years to discover what you genuinely like doing and make a business out of it.
+So if you’re already in your 30s and thinking about a career change, go for it!
 And if you’re too afraid of failing, start with baby steps.
 Turn your hobbies into a side gig or get a part-time job as a starting point in your new career path.

-I’ll go ahead and say that the “work smarter, not harder” motto only applies for people who are not caught up in jobs they hate.
-If you’re just working for the sake of getting paid the chances of staying motivated and coming up with smart work ethics are close to zero.
-Once you’re fully enjoying your day-to-day work you’ll be actively looking into finding new ways of improving your work the smart way.
+I’ll say that the “work smarter, not harder” motto only applies to people who are not caught up in jobs they hate.
+If you’re working for the sake of getting paid, the chances of staying motivated and coming up with smart work ethics are close to zero.
+Once you’re thoroughly enjoying your day-to-day work, you’ll be actively looking into finding new ways to improve your work.

-Hard work is mostly a thing of the past, back when most jobs were physically demanding out on the field or within a factory.
-I strongly recommend you go on and read Annie McKee’s book, “How to Be Happy at Work”, which debunks work-related myths like how hard work is the only thing you should know or why bygone expectations are no longer the case in the current workplace.
+Hard work was mostly a thing of the past when most jobs were physically demanding out on the field or within a factory.
+I strongly recommend you go on and read Annie McKee’s book, “How to Be Happy at Work,” which debunks work-related myths like how hard work is the only thing you should know or why bygone expectations are no longer the case in the current workplace.

 Putting it all together

-Above all, don’t forget to work happy 😀
+And, above all, don’t forget to work happy.